Lokmanya Tilak Terminus–Secunderabad AC Duronto Express: Traction

 As the total route is electrified it will be hauled end-to-end by a Lallaguda-based WAP-7 for its entire journey.

 The 12219 Lokmanya Tilak Terminus–Secunderabad Duronto Express gets 2 bankers which are attached to the train at Karjat in order to haul the train up to Lonavala (normally WAG-5 or WAG-7).

 Speed

-The maximum permissible speed of the train is up to 110 kmph except some parts.
+The maximum permissible speed of the train is up to 110 km/h except some parts.
 Its all coaches are of air conditioned LHB coach type which is capable of reaching 160 kmph but it does not touch.
 Sometimes people become confused because according to Indian Railways Permanent Way Manual (IRPWM) on Indian Railways website or Indian Railway Institute of Civil Engineering website, the BG (Broad Gauge) lines have been classified into six groups ‘A’ to ‘E’ on the basis of the future maximum permissible speeds but it may not be same as present speed.